 There’s nothing like a romantic stroll in the company of your loved one and Tokyo provides plenty of opportunities for this.
 Beautiful gardens are dotted throughout the city, filled with ponds, lovely trees, flowers and traditional Japanese adornments.
 Stop in at a tea house for a refreshment or bring a picnic with you and wind your way through the garden paths at your own pace.

 You’ll also get to see the art of bonsai which Japan pioneered.
 This involves growing dwarf trees or other plants in small containers, and you’ll be able to see these up close throughout Tokyo’s gardens.
-Try Showakinen Park for the opportunity to cycle and even boat around.
+Try Showakinen Park – particularly beautiful beautiful in autumn, with the maple and ginkgo trees blushing in fiery red and yellow – for the opportunity to cycle and even boat around.